lauragalera/Generic-Chess-Game/documentation/README.md

-# Projecte de Programació (GEINF - UdG)
+# Chess game application

-## Primavera 2020
+## Spring 2020

-> Aquest directori conté la documentació demanada en format PDF (diagrama de classes, proves efectuades i manual d'usuari)

-> Per visualitzar els pdf correctament es recomana descarregar-los.
-A la visualització prèvia del github no es mostren algunes parts.
+> This directory contains the documentation in PDF (class diagram, tester and user guide).
+Please, download the pdf to visualize all the parts correctly.